nikhilshinde0909/LncRAnalyzer-Docker/README.md

 eg.
 python Liftover.py 16 Sorghum_bicolor.dna.toplevel.fa Sbicolor Zea_mays.dna.toplevel.fa Zmays near
 ```
-We also provide an additional script which will take ensembl gtf and produce bed files to run slncky as follows
+We also provide an additional script which will take ensembl gtf and produce bed files to run Slncky as follows
 ```
 python ensembl_gtf2bed.py <ensembl_gtf> <output_prefix>
 eg.
 python ensembl_gtf2bed.py Sorghum_bicolor.58.gtf Sorghum_bicolor
 ```
-This will produce protein-coding, non-coding, mirRNA, and snoRNA bed files for slncky.
+This will produce protein-coding, non-coding, miRNA, and snoRNA bed files for Slncky.
 7. Run the LncRNAlyzer using docker in your working directory as follows
 ```
 docker run \